open5e/open5e/source/monsters/monsters_a-z/G/ghost.rst

 on itself on a success.
 If a target's saving throw is successful or the effect ends for it, the target is immune to this ghost's Horrifying Visage for the next 24 hours.
-The aging effect can be reversed with a *greater restoration* spell, but only within 24 hours of it occurring.
+The aging effect can be reversed with a :ref:`srd:greater-restoration` spell, but only within 24 hours of it occurring.

 **Possession (Recharge 6)**: One humanoid that the ghost can see within 5 feet of it must succeed on a DC 13 Charisma saving throw or be